xpl/pipez/README.md

 You may override a step behavior completely, rather just changing it parameters.
 Pass a function instead of an object, and it will become a new step implementation.
 You can also declare and use the new external params as well.

-Creates a derived `mylog` function that draws colored timestamps in the end of messages (with the help of the [ansicolor](https://github.com/xpl/ansicolor) library):
+Creates a derived `mylog` function that draws ANSI-colored timestamps in the end of messages (using the [ansicolor](https://github.com/xpl/ansicolor) library):

 ```javascript
 mylog = log.configure ({ timestamp: (args, { color = 'red' }) => [...args, ansicolor[color] (new Date ())]